sjmarsnc/-BookReact/README.md

 ### Possible future enhancements

-- Disable search button if nothing save, with a tooltip that pops up over it to say why it is grayed out
+- Disable Saved button if nothing has been saved, with a tooltip that pops up over it to say why it is grayed out

 - Let search be specific to title, author, or subject intitle, inauthor, subject, see how to string together below